-Beyonce: Jay-Z Bans Sister Solange From Birth Of Twins
+Beyonce: Jay Z Bans Sister Solange From Birth Of Twins

 “After all the drama that she went through in New York when she delivered Blue Ivy, Beyonce and Jay Z do not want to deal with a hospital.”

-Jay-Z made a decision to support Beyonce in this pregnancy.
-But has he now backtracked and decided to not let her call all the shots?
+Jay Z made a decision to support Beyonce in this pregnancy.
+But has he now backtracked and decided not to let her call all the shots?

 “He is on board with whatever Beyonce wants at this point because she is calling the shots about everything surrounding the birth of these twins.”

-Jay-Z Joins Beyonce in SoulCycle Classes
+Jay Z Joins Beyonce in SoulCycle Classes

-Jay-z, 47, is so dedicated to taking care of Beyonce during the pregnancy that he “almost always” joins her SoulCycle spinning class.
+Jay z, 47, is so dedicated to taking care of Beyonce during the pregnancy that he “almost always” joins her SoulCycle spinning class.
 According to Hollywood Life,Beyonce has been working out almost every day.

 “The ‘Formation’ singer has been working out like crazy, reportedly hitting the bikes at SoulCycle almost ‘every day.’ ”